Zerium-99/Lithium/README.md

 # 💉 How it works

-Lithium modifies the default beEf configuration file `config.yaml`,  replacing it with a custom configuration file where the following parameters are set by the user:
+Lithium modifies the default beEF configuration file `config.yaml`,  replacing it with a custom configuration file where the following parameters are set by the user:

 - Username and password (For safety reasons, because using the default credentials is risky and may give unwanted access to the control panel.)
-- Host ( Domain used to expose beEf)
+- Host ( Domain used to expose beEF)
 - https (Enables secure communication when properly configured)
 - allow_reverse_proxy (Required when using tunneling services like Ngrok)